Long Term Durability Testing of Simulated Iron-Phosphate Nuclear Waste Glass

 Durability testing of simulated iron-phosphate nuclear waste glass was discussed.
 Product Consistency Test (PCT) and Vapor Hydration Test (VHT) were used to study an iron phosphate base glass and a simulated Hanford tank Farm B (TFB) waste loaded iron phosphate glass.
 It was found that the normalized release values for Na from PCTs with TFB glass ranged from 0.269 to 0.534 g/m2 for 182 and 7 day samples, and iron phosphate base glass composition react quickly under VHT.

-H. Haworth et al., "Long Term Durability Testing of Simulated Iron-phosphate Nuclear Waste Glass," Proceedings of the Materials Research Society Symposium, Materials Research Society, Jan 2003.
+H. Haworth et al., "Long Term Durability Testing of Simulated Iron-Phosphate Nuclear Waste Glass," Proceedings of the Materials Research Society Symposium: Scientific Basis for Nuclear Waste Management XXVI (2002, Boston, MA), vol. 757, pp. 207-212, Materials Research Society (MRS), Jan 2003.

 Geosciences and Geological and Petroleum Engineering